Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 So, the Onyx is a rig that was upgraded a couple of years ago.
 It doesn't have the complete Cyber Chair electronics on it.
 It's a moored rig.
 And naturally, one can draw a conclusion from that that the reactivation costs of the moored semis would be less than many of the DP rigs, the more complex DP rigs that are out there.

-So we're very optimistic and hopeful that the Onyx will re-enter the market in an asset class that frankly has seen the majority of the scrapping.
+So, we're very optimistic and hopeful that the Onyx will re-enter the market in an asset class that frankly has seen the majority of the scrapping.
 Just to use numbers that I've spoken to already.
 84 rigs have been scrapped so far in this cycle, of which only 13 were DP drillships.
 So that sector is fixing itself perhaps faster than the DP segment is, in terms of supply and demand economics.
 And many of the opportunities that we're seeing are related to the moored fleet.
-So, for example, Australia, for example, the North Sea, and although the Onyx isn't over – in either of those locations at this moment in time, we are expecting moored asset class to somewhat recover a little bit faster than DP asset class.
+For example Australia, for example the North Sea, and although the Onyx isn't over in either of those locations at this moment in time, we are expecting moored asset class to somewhat recover a little bit faster than DP asset class.

-So we remain optimistic that the investment that we've put into the Onyx will actually mean that when it's time to bring her back to the market, it'll be less than perhaps similar rigs that are out there, specifically relating to her own capabilities.
+So we remain optimistic that the investment that we've put into the Onyx will actually mean that, when it's time to bring her back to the market, it'll be less than perhaps similar rigs that are out there, specifically relating to her own capabilities.

 Ian Macpherson - Simmons & Company International